It was about time we put together a Top 10 Best Southern California Waterfalls List while showing you how to visit each of them.

-Indeed, we had to earn our visit with this three-tiered beauty that involved steep climbs, clinging onto slippery boulders, hanging onto ropes, and using all four of our limbs to go both down and up this strenuous upside-down hike.
+Indeed, we had to earn our visit to this three-tiered beauty.
+It involved steep climbs, clinging onto slippery boulders, hanging onto ropes, and using all four of our limbs to go both down and up this strenuous upside-down hike.

-And while we tend to remember most the adventure, the waterfall itself was certainly no slouch as you can see in the photo.
+And while we tend to remember the adventure the most, the waterfall itself certainly held its own as you can see in the photo.

-With three impressive drops over smooth granite rock walls (for a grand total of roughly 150ft or so), we knew that we were richly rewarded for our efforts.
+With three impressive drops over smooth granite rock walls (for a grand total of roughly 150ft or so), we knew that our efforts paid off big time.

-Thus, we just had to make room for this waterfall that was every bit as quintessential San Diego as the next entry on this list…
+Thus, we just had to make room for this waterfall that was every bit as quintessential San Diego as another entry further up on this list…

 This is said to be Southern California’s tallest year-round waterfall.